JetBrains/amper/docs/src/user-guide/basics.md

 # Basic concepts

+If you have never used Amper before, this is the best place to start.
+In this section, we will learn about the basic entities in Amper, the general project layout, and how configuration files look.

 ## Project and modules

 An Amper **project** is defined by a `project.yaml` file.
 This file contains the list of modules and the project-wide configuration.
-The folder with the `project.yaml` file is the project root.
+The folder with the `project.yaml` file is the **project root**.
 Modules can only be located under the project root (at any depth).
 If there is only one module in the project, the `project.yaml` file is not required.

 An Amper **module** is a directory with a `module.yaml` configuration file, and optionally sources and resources.